 “This issue is related to a broader AWS outage.
 We’re monitoring closely and working to restore full service.
 We’ll continue to update.
 Your funds are safe,” Coinbase posted.

 AWS said rising temperatures at a data centre in Northern Virginia disrupted some services.
-It stated that teams are continuing efforts to restore temperatures to normal levels in the Availability Zone (use1-az4) in the US-EAST-1 Region.
+It stated that teams were continuing efforts to restore temperatures to normal levels in the Availability Zone (use1-az4) in the US-EAST-1 Region.

 Subscribe to our YouTube channel to watch leaders and journalists provide expert insights